imhicihu/ISKM2017/Mac-Linux-Windows procedures.md

 * Run the official [Adobe Connect test page](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm).

 ### Linux operating system
+* System requeriments:
+    - 2.33GHz or faster x86-compatible processor, or Intel Atom 1.6GHz or faster processor for netbooks.
+    - Latest versions of Mozilla Firefox.
+    - 512MB of RAM; 128MB of graphics memory.
 * Tested on: Lubuntu 16.04.3 (64 bits)
 * Linux is not supporting Adobe Flash Player® in its store anymore.
 Therefore you have to install it manually.
 * Open this link: `http://get.adobe.com/flashplayer/`.
 It will automatically suggest you a version according to your operating system ecosystem.